 - Mobile phones, MP3 players, iPods, Headphones, Watches or any other communication/storage devices – are not allowed in the examination room at all.

 - Calculator cases, bags.

 - Correction fluid (Tippex) or similar. & No Ink Gel Pens.

 - Unauthorised notes of formulae in any form.

 - You are not allowed to share or borrow equipment from others during the exam.

 - You must not use a dictionary or computer spell checker unless you are told that you may do so.

 Please note that the College cannot be held responsible for bags or valuables that are left outside the examination room.
-We recommend you do not bring valuable items – phones and iPods etc. – on days when you are sitting an exam.
+We recommend you do not bring valuable items – phones, watches and iPods etc. – on days when you are sitting an exam.